Being Nutritious

 *Nutrition information is an estimate, and will change based on the brand and individual ingredients and amounts you use.
 This is provided for your convenience only.

-Keyword edamame, healthy stir fry, noodles, pasta
+Keyword edamame, healthy stir fry, noodles

 Tried this recipe?Let us know how it was!